-Defensive Pistol Skills Back Up Gun (BUG)
+Defensive Pistol Skills Small Gun

 Topics: characteristics of a "typical" gunfight, review of gun safety and shooting fundamentals, ready positions, loading and reloading techniques, drawing from concealment, high speed target engagement, threat scanning, use of verbal commands, extreme close range shooting, and generally developing proficiency with the handgun under stress.

-Length: four hours
+Length: three hours

 For prices and upcoming course dates, check the schedule page.